 Of course, the news isn't always so grim.
 Facebook can also be used by a crime victim to track down an assailant, and it kept this teen out of jail.
+How big brotherly.

 Our online lives are also of interest to private companies.
 Social media is now used routinely in the hiring process.
 That can be good or bad, depending on what recruiters find about you.
-It isn't just HR professionals, however, who may be monitoring your tweets or other social media use however; Facebook cost this woman her insurance benefits.
+It isn't just HR professionals, however, who may be monitoring your tweets or other social media use however; Facebook cost one woman her insurance benefits.

 And then there's Google.
 Searchers and consumers love Google for its simple interface and relevant results, and marketers love Google for the traffic it drives to their websites.
 We'd all best hope that Google never abandons it's "Don't be evil" mantra given the amount of information it has about your online life.

 And as the search giant increases its activities in mobile, it knows not just what you're doing online, but where you are and where you've been.
 Shelly Palmer finds this creepy, and Hillel Fuld worries that with the Chrome OS, cloud computing and other recent developments, "it seems Google is collecting a little too much information on my every move, and it is starting to make me uncomfortable."